privacy-tech-lab/gpc-web-crawler/README.md

   The remaining columns pertain to the opt out status of a user, which is indicated by the value of the US Privacy String.
 The US Privacy String can be implemented on a site via (1) the client-side JavaScript USPAPI, which returns the US Privacy String value when called, or (2) an HTTP cookie that stores its value.
 The OptMeowt analysis extension checks each site for both implementations of the US Privacy String by calling the USPAPI and checking all cookies.

   - uspapi_before_gpc: return value of calling the USPAPI before a GPC opt out signal was sent
-  - uspapi_after_gpc: return value of calling the USPAPI after a GPC opt out signal were sent
+  - uspapi_after_gpc: return value of calling the USPAPI after a GPC opt out signal was sent
   - usp_cookies_before_gpc: the value of the US Privacy String in an HTTP cookie before a GPC opt out signal was sent
   - usp_cookies_after_gpc: the value of the US Privacy String in an HTTP cookie after a GPC opt out signal was sent
   - OptanonConsent_before_gpc: the isGpcEnabled string from One Trust’s OptanonConsent cookie before a GPC opt out signal was sent.
 The user is opted out if isGpcEnabled=1, and the user is not opted out if isGpcEnabled=0.
 If the cookie is present but does not have an isGpcEnabled string, we return “no_gpc”.
   - OptanonConsent_after_gpc: the isGpcEnabled string from One Trust’s OptanonConsent cookie after a GPC opt out signal was sent.
 The user is opted out if isGpcEnabled=1, and the user is not opted out if isGpcEnabled=0.
 If the cookie is present but does not have an isGpcEnabled string, we return “no_gpc”.
+  - gpp_before_gpc: the value of the GPP string before a GPC opt out signal was sent (obtained via the [CMPAPI for GPP](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md))
+  - gpp_after_gpc: the value of the GPP string after a GPC opt out signal was sent (obtained via the [CMPAPI for GPP](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md))

 ## 4. Limitations/Known Issues